• Europes biggest bike selection

 Weight considerations

-Mainly because of this downtube storage compartment, the new Roadmachine frame is claimed to weigh 963g in a size 54cm with the lightest paint finish and without hardware - which is an almost 90g increase in weight compared to the previous model.
-But BMC prioritized compliance and stiffness over reducing weight.
+Because of this downtube storage compartment, the new Roadmachine frame is claimed to weigh 963g in a 54 cm size with the lightest paint finish and without hardware—an almost 90g increase in weight compared to the previous model.
+However, BMC prioritized compliance and stiffness over reducing weight.

 Who is the BMC Roadmachine 01 TWO bike for?

-The BMC Roadmachine 01 TWO endurance bike is a versatile choice for any road ride.
-The Roadmachine family is incredibly adaptable—you own one bike, you own them all.
+The BMC Roadmachine 01 TWO endurance bike is versatile for any road ride.
+The Roadmachine family is incredibly adaptable—you own one bike, and you own them all.
 With both the gravel-ready and road-specific setups sharing the same frame, riding position, and handling, the idea is to switch out the wheelset to explore different terrains without needing multiple bikes.
-If you're searching for a bike to build your "one-bike-collection," the Roadmachine is definitely worth considering.
+If you're searching for a bike to build your "one-bike collection," the Roadmachine is definitely worth considering.